vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 ![All-attention: feed-forward layer restated as self-attention](/images/all-attention-feed-forward-as-self-attention.png)

-Something mildly similar was also done in the [Google's PaLM model](/ml/googles-pathways-language-model-and-chain-of-thought):
+[Google's PaLM model](/ml/googles-pathways-language-model-and-chain-of-thought) authors adopted gated linear unit (GLU) based modification to their feed-forward layer, which is midly similar to cross-attention:

 {% include shared_slides/swiglu-modified-feed-forward-layer.md %}

 But does the feed-forward sublayer really behave like key-value memory not only talk a talk?

-## The Memory of The Feed-Forward
+## Feed-Forward Key-Value Memories - Empirical Study

-In [Transformer Feed-Forward Layers Are Key-Value Memories](https://arxiv.org/pdf/2012.14913v1.pdf) authors show that FF does walk the walk of a key-value store.
+In [Transformer Feed-Forward Layers Are Key-Value Memories](https://arxiv.org/pdf/2012.14913v1.pdf) authors show that feed-forward layer does walk the walk of a key-value store.

-The paper studies activation of FF keys for the last position of the input sequence.
+The paper studies activation of feed-forward keys for the last position of the input sequence.
-The activated keys are  keys with top-n ReLU outputs for given FF sublayer.
+The activated keys are  keys with top-n ReLU outputs for given feed-forward sublayer.
-For most of the keys in the feed-forward sublayers the authors found one or more human-interpretable input text patterns for which the key in FF was being activated.
+For most of the keys in the feed-forward sublayers the authors found one or more human-interpretable input text patterns for which the key in feed-forward was being activated.
 Text patterns ranged from simple exact word matches (e.g. last word is "substitutes") to more complex topics (e.g. "one of", "part of", "among").
 Authors also observed that the upper layers memorize more abstract patterns.